What is a detached house?

 • Higher property taxes: single family homes are generally taxed higher than other formats

 • Not all areas of Guelph have detached homes.
 Some areas are highly populated with townhouses or condos.
-Review a realtor map with your Guelph real estate agent to identify areas
+Read through our blog on best Guelph neighbourhoods for more info

 Those are the main advantages and disadvantages of the detached house (or single-family home).
 Now, let’s look at the other types of available home options for buyers.